-- 214. The Councils support the principle of Park and Ride sites to transport workers to the development site.
-Comments about the specific Park and Ride sites proposed can be found below under Associated Developments. - 215.
-Further details are required to identify the target audience and anticipated turnover associated with the proposed Park and Ride facilities to demonstrate their effectiveness and capacities in terms of effective operations and potential impact on the neighbouring highway network.

-- 216. The assumptions in terms of operational capacity of the Park and Ride should be identified (e.g. 85% full would be a reasonable assumption on the basis that drivers become frustrated searching for a space). - 217.
+- 213. The Councils support the principle of Park & Ride sites to transport workers to the development site.
+Comments about the specific Park & Ride sites proposed can be found below under Associated Developments. - 214.
+Further details are required to identify the target audience and anticipated turnover associated with the proposed Park and Ride facilities to demonstrate their effectiveness and capacities in terms of effective operations and potential impact on the neighbouring highway network. - 215.
+The assumptions in terms of operational capacity of the park and ride should be identified (e.g. 85% full would be a reasonable assumption on the basis that drivers become frustrated searching for a space). - 216.
 Detail is required on the Park and Ride service frequency that will be provided to confirm and understand the size of fleet that will operate during peak and off peak hours at each Park and Ride facility.
 Any submission should include an assessment to identify whether the proposed facility can cater for its demand.
-A high turnover of bus services must be achieved during shift change to provide an attractive facility. - 218.
-Given the lag between arrival/departure profiles at the Park and Ride and start/end of shift due to travel distance with the construction site, evidence is needed to show that the highway impact of Park and Ride activity been modelled independently to provide assurances that the proposed junction arrangements are effective during times of peak demand. - 219.
-It should be noted that both Park and Ride sites have the potential to be used as relatively long stay car parks, given the likelihood that a proportion of the workforce lodging at the accommodation campus could use them in the absence of a parking allocation on-site.
-The Councils would need clarification on whether this is intended and the consequences of such an arrangement. - 220.
-Additional information is required so that the Councils can understand the consideration that has been given to the likelihood that construction workers lodging at the on-site accommodation will return to the Park and Ride at the end of their shift and whether these have been included in the service patronage figures and in any associated traffic generation. - 221.
-The Transport Strategy is fundamentally reliant on Park and Ride provision at two locations and based on assumptions of very high usage by construction workers travelling to the site.
+A high turnover of bus services must be achieved during shift change to provide an attractive facility. - 217.
+Given the lag between arrival/departure profiles at the Park and Ride and start/end of shift due to travel distance with the construction site, evidence is needed to show that the highway impact of Park and Ride activity been modelled independently to provide assurances that the proposed junction arrangements are effective during times of peak demand.

+- 218. It should be noted that both park and ride sites have the potential to be used as relatively long stay car parks, given the likelihood that a proportion of the workforce lodging at the accommodation campus could use them in the absence of a parking allocation on-site.
+The Councils would need clarification on whether this is intended and the consequences of such an arrangement. - 219.
+Additional information is required so that the Councils can understand the consideration that has been given to the likelihood that construction workers lodging at the on-site accommodation will return to the Park and Ride at the end of their shift and whether these have been included in the service patronage figures and in any associated traffic generation. - 220.
+The Transport Strategy is fundamentally reliant on park and ride provision at two locations and based on assumptions of very high usage by construction workers travelling to the site.
 Evidence of this level of compliance has not been demonstrated through comparable developments.
-The Park and Ride sites will themselves also generate a significant number of car trips in addition to buses.
-The location and proportional split of the Park and Ride is heavily reliant on the assessment of the workforce location being accurate. - 222.
+The park and ride sites will themselves also generate a significant number of car trips in addition to buses.
+The location and proportional split of the park and ride is heavily reliant on the assessment of the workforce location being accurate. - 221.
 Stage 2 consultation para.
-6.3.11 indicates that the Park and Ride strategy will include an actively managed parking system for the construction workforce to limit and control the allocation of permits on the main development site during construction. - 223.
-A management strategy to ensure that staff approaching the site from outside of east of A12 utilise the correct Park and Ride facility should be considered.
+6.3.11 indicates that the park and ride strategy will include an actively managed parking system for the construction workforce to limit and control the allocation of permits on the main development site during construction. - 222.
+A management strategy to ensure that staff approaching the site from outside of east of A12 utilise the correct park and ride facility should be considered.
 It is understood that only workers living east of the A12, south of the River Blyth and north of the River Deben will be permitted to travel and park direct to site.

-We would expect there to be programmes in place to encourage alternative, more sustainable means of transport, such as cycle provision or car sharing, to those persons living in this zone.
+We would expect there to be programmes in place to encourage alternative, more sustainable means of transport such as cycles, car share etc. to those persons living in this zone.